ray-project/ray/doc/source/rllib/rllib-offline.rst

         output=["gs://<your-bucket>/dir1", "gs://<your-bucket>/dir2"],
     )

 would not work.
 If the storage requires special permissions for creating folders and/or writing files, ensure that the cluster user is granted the necessary permissions.
-Failure to do so will result in denied write access, causing the recording process to stop.
+Failure to do so results in denied write access, causing the recording process to stop.

-.. note:: When using cloud storage, Ray Data typically streams data, meaning it is consumed in chunks.
+.. note:: When using cloud storage, Ray Data typically streams data, meaning it's consumed in chunks.
 This allows postprocessing and training to begin after a brief warmup phase.
 More specifically, even if your cloud storage is large, the same amount of
-    space is not required on the node(s) running RLlib.
+    space isn't required on the nodes running RLlib.

 .. _how-to-tune-performance:

-How to tune performance
+How to Tune Performance
 -----------------------

 In RLlib's Offline RL API the various key layers are managed by distinct modules and configurations, making it non-trivial to scale these layers effectively.
-It is important to understand the specific parameters and their respective impact on system performance.
+It's important to understand the specific parameters and their respective impact on system performance.

 .. _how-to-tune-reading-operations:

-How to tune Reading Operations
+How to Tune Reading Operations
 ******************************
 As noted earlier, the **Reading Operations** layer is automatically handled and dynamically optimized by :ref:`Ray Data <data>`.
-It is strongly recommended to avoid modifying this process.
+It's strongly recommended to avoid modifying this process.
 However, there are certain parameters that can enhance performance on this layer to some extent, including:

 #.
 Available resources (dedicated to the job).